by Traci Weafer

 #1.
 A doula with ideas that resulted from strong opinions passed down or experienced, including trauma.
 Afraid of that situation and sometimes having an assumption of how a birth will go.
 Mad and angry.
 A Post traumatic stress of sorts, forming a bias that is unfair toward a care provider or setting.

 #2.
 A doula that believes her biases outweigh her voice.
-She refuses to work with certain care providers, and giving clients to others so she doesn’t have to face them.
+She refuses to work with certain care providers, because she does not have the tools to move forward.
 She’s blind to the overstepping of bounds believing she has no say in the matter.
 Defeated, and silenced forming bias that is unfair that she can’t speak for her client when/if needed.

 Self care is often talked about to get the stress out and gear up to dive back into the game.
 A doula refreshed can serve to her highest degree of holding space.